Marin Mommies presents a sponsored article from our partners at Whole Foods Markets Marin, with locations in Mill Valley, San Rafael, and Novato.

-It’s spring, and that means it's time to go to your local farmers' marketand buy fresh and organic produce and other goodies.
-There are some year-round farmers' markets in Marin, but the majority of them start up again in spring after going on hiatus in the fall.
+Spring has arrived, and that means it's time to head to your nearby farmers' market to buy fresh organic produce and other locally grown and produced goodies.
+Marin has some year-round farmers' markets, but the majority of them start up again in spring after going on hiatus in the fall.
 Here is a list of of year-round and opening dates for a variety of local farmer's markets throughtout Marin and the North Bay.
 Please note that not all dates and times are finalized, so make sure you check before you go.

 Civic Center Farmers' Market in San Rafael takes place every Thursday and Sunday morning from 8 am–1 pm.
 They have lots of organically grown produce, breads, eggs, and fresh cut flowers.
 The Thursday farmer's market is located next the Civic Center duck pond and the Sunday one is located in the Civic Center parking lot.